botpress/readme/docs/STUDIO/interface/nodes/autonomous-node.md

 Provide clear guidelines in this section.
 The more specific the instructions, the better the agent’s decision-making.
 Avoid using lengthy, convoluted descriptions with jargon and redundant terms.

-Example: “You are a helpful assistant who always answers questions using the ‘knowledgeAgent.knowledgequery’ tool.
+Example: “You are a helpful assistant who always answers questions using the \`global.search’ tool.
 If the user says ‘search,’ use the ‘browser.webSearch’ tool.”

 ### Allow Conversation